 Is your Cleveland home ready for fall and winter?
 As the leaves turn and the temperatures get colder this year, it’s time for Ohio residents to prepare their homes for damaging winter weather.
-If your Cleveland or Toledo home has a basement, these winterizing tips are for you.
+If your Cleveland home has a basement, these winterizing tips are for you.
 An annual home maintenance plan is an important part of homeownership, and this checklist will help you get your basement ready for winter this year.
 Spending a bit of time, effort, and money now will save you much more on the back end.

 If you’ve been watching the weather this year, you know that rising temperatures and extreme conditions have caused major weather events across the U.S. From hurricanes to summer storms and mudslides to forest fires, extreme weather is on the rise.
 For Ohio residents, that could mean colder temperatures and more damaging winter storms than we’ve experienced in the past.
 Whatever is in store this winter, it’s important to prepare your home and winterize your basement before the first freeze of the year.
 These maintenance tips will also help you lower heating bills this year, something we can all take advantage of.